Last Updated on September 17, 2023 by Maryam Siddiqui

 - The Residence Visa is for anyone looking to stay in Portugal longer than 1 year.

-When it comes to the Residence Visa, there are several types of this visa that you can apply for in New Zealand, depending on your reasons for relocating to Portugal.
+Regarding the Residence Visa, there are several types of this visa you can apply for in New Zealand, depending on your reasons for relocating to Portugal.
 The good news is that each one of these types of residency visas gives you the chance to apply for a residency permit once you arrive in Portugal.

-- The D2 Visa: This is for independent entrepreneurs looking to start a business in Portugal.
+- D2 Visa: This is for independent entrepreneurs looking to start a business in Portugal.

-- The D4 Visa: This is a study visa for university students.
+- D4 & D5 Visa: This is a study visa for university students.

-- The D6 Visa: Is for pensioners and those with passive income.
+- D7 Visa: For pensioners and those with passive income.
 It’s ideal for those looking to retire in Portugal.

 Documentation needed to move from New Zealand to Portugal

 There are many documents that you’ll need to present depending on the type of residence visa you apply for.
-For instance, if you’re applying for the D1 and D3 visas, you’ll need to provide proof of a work contract from your prospective employer in Portugal.
+For instance, if you’re applying for the D1 and D3 visas, you must provide proof of a work contract from your prospective employer in Portugal.

-On the other hand, for you to get a study visa or the D4, you’ll need to secure admission to a university in Portugal and be able to show proof of the admission.
+On the other hand, for you to get a study visa or the D4 Visa, you’ll need to secure admission to a university in Portugal and be able to show proof of admission.